 Step 3: Set up your lighting

-The easiest thing to try is a couple of hardware store clamp-on work lights with high-output CFL bulbs.
+The easiest thing to try is a couple of hardware store clamp-on work lights with high-output LED bulbs.
 You’ll also need something to clamp them on.
-Aim the lights so that the green screen doesn’t have dark areas and bright areas.
-Focus your efforts on the area directly behind the person.
-You’ll be able to crop out the excess space around the person later.
+Aim the lights so that the green screen doesn’t have dark areas or bright areas.
+Focus your efforts on the area directly behind the person you’re shooting.
+You’ll be able to crop out the excess space later.

 This quick video shows you how to build your own lighting kit on the cheap.